Accountability

 The ICC’s Office of the Prosecutor (OTP) assessed that by 30 April 2014, “the intensity of hostilities between Ukrainian government forces and anti-government armed elements in eastern Ukraine had reached a level that would trigger the application of the law of armed conflict and that the armed groups operating in eastern Ukraine […] were sufficiently organised to qualify as parties to a non-international armed conflict” (para.
 266).
 In addition, the OTP assessed “that direct military engagement between the respective armed forces of the Russian Federation and Ukraine, indicated the existence of an international armed conflict in eastern Ukraine from 14 July 2014 at the latest” (ibid.).
 Moreover, it concluded that there is a reasonable basis to believe that a series of war crimes and crimes against humanity were committed on Ukrainian territory.
 In 2020, the OTP sought to assess the admissibility of potential cases that would be the focus of a full investigation.

 In response to the Russian invasion, on 28 February 2022, Prosecutor of the ICC, Karim Khan, announced that he would seek authorisation to open an investigation into the Situation in Ukraine.
-On 2 March 2022, he further announced that 39 state parties to the Rome Statute had referred the situation in Ukraine to the OTP.
+On 2 March 2022, he further announced that 39 State Parties to the Rome Statute had referred the situation in Ukraine to the OTP (in the end, the situation was referred by 43 State Parties).
 On that same date, the Prosecutor announced he was proceeding with an active investigation and would collect evidence of international crimes occurring within Ukraine.
-It is relevant to note that Russia is not a state party to the Rome Statute and thus does not accept the Court’s authority.
+Since then, several arrest warrants have been issued.

 International Court of Justice